Rice Kheer Recipe

 - Drain the water from the rice and add the rice to the pan along with saffron, raisins, and dry coconut.

-- Note – Do not add dry coconut unless the milk comes to a boil otherwise it might curdle.
+- Note – Do not add dry coconut unless the milk boils; otherwise, it might curdle.

 - Cook uncovered on low heat until the rice is cooked and the kheer is thickened (45-50 minutes).